SabrinaGuastavino/Value-weighted-skill-scores-in-deep-learning/README.md

 (1) pollution folder:

-    - pollution_experiments_demo.ipynb includes the experiments concerning the problem of predicting high level of pollution air from data
+    - pollution_experiments_demo.ipynb includes the experiments concerning the problem of predicting whether PM2.5 concentration will exceed a fixed threshold associated to a condition of severely polluted air.
       The demo shows results obtained by using the following classical machine learning methods:

       - Logistic Regression (LR)